Government debt is just part of a country's debt load; companies and households borrow too.

 “Canada appeared in the top 10 countries for each factor we looked at while also topping the table for credit card ownership,” said Invezz.
-At 83%, Canada has the highest level of credit-card ownership, ahead of Japan and Switzerland on 69%.
+At 83%, Canada has the highest level of credit-card ownership, ahead of Japan and Switzerland with 69%.

 The UK has the most debt-curious population, according to Invezz, with 2,385 Google searches for several debt and credit-related terms per 100,000 people, putting it ahead of the US with 1,446 searches per 100,000 and Australia with 1,166 searches.
-It also made the Top 10 for government debt and for credit-card ownership, for which it placed seventh.
+It also made the top 10 for government debt and for credit-card ownership, for which it placed seventh.

 The US placed in the top 10 for debt and credit-related searches, national debt, and credit-card ownership.